MicrosoftDocs/powerapps-docs/powerapps-docs/user/collaboration.md

 ### View a user's status and picture

-App users, such as the record owner, are displayed with their picture and on-line status.
+App users, such as the record owner, are displayed with their picture and online status.

 > [!div class="mx-imgBorder"]
 > ![VView a user's online status.](media/collob-2.png "View a user's online status")